-- Any coin released with any Pokémon TCG product from EX Ruby & Sapphire on should be considered fair and impartial. - When flipped, a coin should be held at shoulder height, and must flip at least three times in the air before landing on the table. - Coins should land as flat on the table as possible.
+- Any coin released with any Pokémon TCG product from EX Ruby & Sapphire on should be considered fair and impartial. - Any other coin (such as local currency) brought by a player to be used as a randomizer must be approved by both players.
+Players should consider whether or not the coin in question is light enough to not damage or mark cards it lands on and whether or not heads or tails can be determine at a glance. - When flipped, a coin should be held at shoulder height, and must flip at least three times in the air before landing on the table. - Coins should land as flat on the table as possible.
 If both players cannot agree on the result of the flip, a judge may be called to determine whether the result is conclusive or if the coin must be flipped again. - Coin flips that land outside the playing area (off of the table or in another game's playing area) are considered invalid and must be flipped again. - Once players have agreed on the result of a coin flip, it cannot be redone.